 The System currently operates seven of its plans as tax qualified governmental retirement plans under the Internal Revenue Code ("IRC").
-The seven plans include the State Employees', New State Police, Judiciary, County & Municipal Police and Firefighters', County & Municipal Other Employees', and Diamond State Port Corporation, and Closed State Police ("Qualified Retirement Plans").
+The seven plans include the State Employees', New State Police, Judiciary, County & Municipal Police and Firefighters', County & Municipal Other Employees', and Closed Diamond State Port Corporation, and Closed State Police ("Qualified Retirement Plans").
 The Internal Revenue Service made favorable determinations by letters dated April 23, 2014 for the State Employees', New State Police, Judiciary, County & Municipal Police and Firefighters', County & Municipal Other Employees', and April 28, 2014 for the Closed State Police that the Qualified Retirement Plans are designed in accordance with applicable sections of the IRC.
-The Diamond State Port Corporation received a favorable determination letter and compliance statement dated August 28, 2014.
+The Closed Diamond State Port Corporation received a favorable determination letter and compliance statement dated August 28, 2014.
 The System and its tax counsel believe the Qualified Plans are designed and are currently being operated in compliance with the applicable provisions of the IRC.
-The favorable determination letters for the Qualified Retirement Plans are valid through January 31, 2019.
+The favorable determination letters for the Qualified Retirement Plans include an expiration date of January 31, 2019.
+Effective January 2017, the Internal Revenue Service ("IRS") eliminated the staggered five-year remedial amendment cycle for individually designed qualified retirement plans.
+As of that date, the IRS no longer accepts applications for determination letters based on the five-year remedial amendment cycle system.
+In general, the IRS' current determination letter program provides that a plan sponsor that maintains a qualified plan which has been issued a favorable determination letter may continue to rely on the determination letter with respect to any plan provision, until such time that the plan provision is subsequently amended or affected by a change in law.
+Expiration dates included in determination letters issued before January 4, 2016, are no longer operative.
+DPERS tax counsel, Ice Miller, has reviewed the plans and prepared a Compliance Review Report which finds that no plan amendment is required for any of the DPERS Qualified Retirement Plans.

 The Delaware Volunteer Firemen's Fund ("Firemen's Fund") operates as a length of service award plan under IRC section 457(e)(11).
 The Firemen's Fund received a favorable private letter ruling from the Internal Revenue Service ("IRS") on January 13, 2009.
 Additionally, the System submitted a private letter ruling request in November 2012 with respect to the establishment of the Delaware Public Employees' Retirement System Qualified Excess Benefit Arrangement Plan and Trust, ("QEBA").
 On June 16, 2015, the System received a favorable letter ruling, which concluded that the QEBA was a qualified excess benefit arrangement pursuant to Sec.
 415(m) of the IRC, and that benefits payable pursuant to the plans will be includible in gross income in the year that they are paid or otherwise become available to a participant or participant's beneficiary, and that income accruing to the QEBA plans is exempt from federal income tax as income derived from an essential government function.